 For renewables, installed capacity intermittent resources derating factors are used

-As shown in the Figure 20, the total NYCA capacity margin (defined as capacity above the baseline load forecast) varies between 24% and 27%.
+As shown in the Figure 20, the total NYCA capacity margin, which is defined as capacity above the baseline load forecast, varies between 24% and 27%.
 Figure 21 shows a comparison between the total ICAP and total UCAP for 2030; the difference reflects generation unavailability for the resource mix assumed in the RNA Base Case for year 2030.

 Figure 22 below shows the relative decrease in the capacity margin, by comparing the details of the capacity margins for year 10 between the 2020 RNA (2030) and the 2019-2028 CRP (2028).
 The analysis reveals two observations: